Bread, Sugar and Heartburn: Get Relief From Acid Reflux Now

 By Kara Carper, MA, CNS, LN

 10% of Americans have an episode of heartburn every day.
-Overall, acid reflux or GERD (gastroesophageal reflux disease) affect up to 35% of the population.
+Overall, acid reflux or GERD (gastroesophageal reflux disease) affects up to 35% of the population.
 As a result, acid-blocking medications are the third top-selling type of drug in America today.
 If you have irritating and uncomfortable bouts of heartburn read on for ideas on how to resolve it!